Olympus puts fun first. What do I mean by that?

-What you’ll also find here is the EVF–what you’ll also clearly notice at this point is that the optional grip is attached.
+What you’ll also find here is the EVF, and what you’ll also clearly notice at this point is that the optional grip is attached.

-The LCD screen folds out and swivels just like the one of the previous model and the OMD EM5 Mk II.
+The LCD screen folds out and swivels just like the one on the previous model and the OMD EM5 Mk II.

 Taken from our first impressions post.

-In case you had any sort of doubts as to how well the Olympus OMD E-M1 Mk II was weather sealed, consider the fact that Alberto took it out into Iceland for a while.
+In case you have doubts as to how well the Olympus OMD E-M1 Mk II was weather sealed, consider the fact that Alberto took it to Iceland for a while.
 It snowed.
 In fact, it hailed.
-It was pretty insane but it worked out well and the camera continued to function.
+It was pretty insane, but it worked out well and the camera continued to function.

-Then consider the fact that we ran it under a faucet.
+Then consider that we ran it under a faucet.
 What I didn’t tell a lot of folks is that I did this twice.
-The first time, when I filmed the video, I realized that it was out of focus.
-So I went back and ran it under the faucet for probably 10 minutes total.
+The first time, when I filmed the video, I realized it was out of focus.
+So, I ran it under the faucet for probably 10 minutes total.
 The camera survived and continues to function.
 If that isn’t durable, I’m not sure what is.

 Ease of Use

 To the very end of the review period, I had a few minor gripes.
-For example, I wanted to program a single button to handle ISO and only ISO control when used in conjunction with a dial.
-But Olympus insists on also giving me white balance controls.
+For example, I wanted to program a single button to handle only ISO control when used in conjunction with a dial.
+But, Olympus insists on also giving me white balance controls.
 Like a few other companies, Olympus also doesn’t seem to use conventional standards when it comes to white balancing.
-I want to be able to shoot film style at proper daylight white balance and proper tungsten white balance–not Sunny and Incandescent which are slightly off.
+I want to be able to shoot film style at proper daylight white balance and proper tungsten white balance, not Sunny and Incandescent which are slightly off.

 Additionally, the camera’s menu system has become deeper.
-Luckily, once you program everything the way you need it to be, you’ll barely spend any time in the menus.
+Luckily, once you program everything the way you need it, you’ll barely spend any time in the menus.

 What you should also remember is that it’s possible to handhold the camera for up to 15 seconds.